 The Company has entered into employment contracts with each of the Company's officers.
 These contracts generally provide for severance benefits, including salary continuation, if employment is terminated by the Company for convenience or by the officer for substantial cause.
 In addition, in order to assure that the officers would continue to provide independent leadership consistent with the Company's best interests in the event of an actual or threatened change in control of the Company, the contracts also generally provide for certain protections in the event of such a change in control.
-These protections include the payment of certain severance benefits, including salary continuation, upon the termination of employment following a change in control.
+These protections include certain severance payments and benefits upon the termination of employment following a change in control.